Priyanka1846/EXPERIMENT--01-ALP-FOR-8086/README.md

-# EXPERIMENT--01-ALP-FOR-8086
+# EXPERIMENT 01 ALP FOR 8086
+##Name : Priyanka K
-Name :
+##Register No. : 212223230162
-Roll no
+##Department : Artificial Intelligence and Data Science
-Date of experiment :
+##Date of experiment : 19-08-2024